 DISTINGUISHED ALUMNI AWARD

-William "Barry" Lee
+William Barry Lee

-Dr. W. Barry Lee, M.D, FACS, is a physician partner at Eye Consultants of Atlanta and Piedmont Healthcare in Atlant.
+Dr. W. Barry Lee, M.D, FACS, is a physician partner at Eye Consultants of Atlanta and Piedmont Healthcare in Atlanta.
 He has practiced ophthalmology for more than 24 years, specializing in corneal transplantation, complex cataract surgery and LASIK vision correction.

 A native of Elizabethtown, Kentucky, Lee earned a Bachelor of Arts degree in biological sciences with a minor in chemistry from the UK College of Arts and Sciences in 1994.
 He completed medical school and residency training at the UK Medical Center, followed by a cornea transplant fellowship at U.C.
 Davis Medical Center in Sacramento, California.
 Lee has devoted his career to restoring sight through corneal transplant surgery and has performed and taught advanced surgical techniques worldwide.